-(3 class hrs/wk 2 cr) Sp Continues Expanded Duties I (5.488), covering the remaining expanded functions with emphasis on laboratory and practical application in the clinic.
+(3 class hrs/wk 2 cr) Sp Continues Expanded Duties I (5.488), covering the remaining expanded functions with emphasis on laboratory and practical application in clinic to prepare for the Oregon Board of Dentistry E.F.D.A. exam.